 Your titles are key to the ranking of your product pages and should include the name of the product.
 Your titles should have the following attributes:

 - Length: The length of your title should be between 50 - 60 characters.
-Search engines will cut off your titles and show an ellipsis to signify that that the title is too long.
+Search engines will cut off your titles and show an ellipsis to signify that the title is too long.
 Keep your titles short to enable customers get the full message.

 - Keywords: Your titles should include the keywords you want to rank for and should be placed at the front of your title tags.
 This will not only help increase your ranking but also improve your click-through-rate.